The White Cockatoo

 The White Cockatoo is a 1935 American mystery film directed by Alan Crosland and starring Jean Muir, Ricardo Cortez and Ruth Donnelly.
 It was based on the 1933 novel of the same name by Mignon G. Eberhart.
 A print is preserved in the Library of Congress collection.

-Premise
+Plot

 In a secluded French hotel, a large inheritance is the motivation for threats and kidnappings.